Air Force ROTC

 - Pass a Department of Defense Medical Evaluation.

-- Have no moral obligation or personal convictions that will prevent student from bearing arms and supporting and defending the Constitution of the United States.
+- Have no moral obligation or personal convictions that prevents a student from bearing arms and supporting and defending the Constitution of the United States.

 On-Campus applications are submitted to the Department of Military Science.
 On-campus applications may be submitted at any time during the school year.
 Students that apply are subject to a board of review by a panel of ROTC cadre and university administration for selection.